Erreur32/nginx-proxy-manager-Bash-API/README.md

 📦 Backup and Restore:
-   --backup                             Backup all configurations to a file --backup-host id                     Backup a single host configuration and its certificate (if exists) --restore                            Restore configurations from a backup file --restore-host id                    Restore a single host configuration and its certificate (if exists)
+   --backup                             Backup all configurations to a file --backup-host id                     Backup a single host configuration and its certificate (if exists)

  🔧 Miscellaneous:
-   --info                                Script and configuration information --show-default                        Show default settings for creating hosts --check-token                         Check if the current token is valid --create-user user pass email         Create a user with a username, password and email --delete-user username                Delete a user by username --host-delete id                      Delete a proxy host by ID --host-show id                        Show full details for a specific host by ID --host-list                           List the names of all proxy hosts --host-list-full                      List all proxy hosts with full details --host-list-ssl-certificates          List all SSL certificates --host-list-users                     List all users --host-search hostname                Search for a proxy host by domain name --host-enable id                      Enable a proxy host by ID --host-disable id                     Disable a proxy host by ID --host-ssl-enable id                  Enable SSL, HTTP/2, and HSTS for a proxy host --host-ssl-disable id                 Disable SSL, HTTP/2, and HSTS for a proxy host --generate-cert domain email [--custom] Generate a Let's Encrypt or Custom certificate for the given domain and email
+#   --check-token                         Check if the current token is valid
+#   --create-user user pass email         Create a user with a username, password and email
+#   --delete-user username                Delete a user by username
+#   --host-delete id                      Delete a proxy host by ID
+#   --host-show id                        Show full details for a specific host by ID
+#   --show-default                        Show default settings for creating hosts
+#   --host-list                           List the names of all proxy hosts
+#   --host-list-full                      List all proxy hosts with full details
+#   --host-list-users                     List all users
+#   --host-search hostname                Search for a proxy host by domain name
+#   --host-enable id                      Enable a proxy host by ID
+#   --host-disable id                     Disable a proxy host by ID
+#   --host-ssl-enable id                  Enable SSL, HTTP/2, and HSTS for a proxy host
+#   --host-ssl-disable id                 Disable SSL, HTTP/2, and HSTS for a proxy host
+#   --list-ssl-certificates               List All SSL certificates availables (JSON)
+#   --generate-cert domain email          Generate certificate for the given domain and email
+#   --delete-cert domain                  Delete   certificate for the given domain
+#   --help                                Display this help

 ```